dsdanielpark/fine-tuned-korean-bert-news-article-classifier/README.md

  Fine-Tuned Korean BERT News Article Classifier

 ### Abstract:
 With the growing importance of natural language processing in the field of artificial intelligence, the development of high-performance models for text classification tasks has become increasingly crucial.
 In this study, I propose a fine-tuned Korean BERT (Bidirectional Encoder Representations from Transformers) news article classifier, which is capable of accurately classifying Korean news articles into one of eight pre-defined categories.
 I compare the performance of KO-BERT and BERT implementations in different frameworks, including PyTorch, APACHE MXNET GluonNLP, and Hugging-Face, using the Korean News Topic Classification Dataset collected and provided privately by a specific company.
-My experimental results show that the fine-tuned KO-BERT model outperforms the BERT model, achieving an accuracy of 96.29%, which is a significant improvement compared to the previous state-of-the-art results.
+My experimental results show that the fine-tuned KO-BERT model outperforms the BERT model, achieving an accuracy of 88.95%.
 I also investigate the impact of pre-trained clustering information from SBERT (Sentence-BERT) on the fine-tuned KO-BERT model and show that it can further enhance the model's performance.
 My study demonstrates the effectiveness of fine-tuning pre-trained language models for text classification tasks and provides insights into the optimal use of clustering information in improving the model's performance.

 ##### Keywords: BERT, KO-BERT, text classification, natural language processing, deep learning, pre-training, fine-tuning, SBERT

+Summerized by chat-GPT4